 - Scroll down to find ‘Projecting to this PC’ in the left menu.

-- Now from the first drop down menu select, ‘Available everywhere’.
+- Then from the first drop-down menu select, ‘Available everywhere’.

 - Enable ‘Require PIN for pairing’ and change other settings as per your requirements.